kontakt/Octoprint-Filament-Reloaded/README.md

     https://github.com/kontakt/Octoprint-Filament-Reloaded/archive/master.zip

 Using this plugin requires a filament sensor.
 The code is set to use the Raspberry Pi's internal Pull-Up resistors, so the switch should be between your detection pin and a ground pin.

+This plugin is using the GPIO.BOARD numbering scheme, the pin being used needs to be selected by the physical pin number.